cryptoassetanalyticsnet/CAA-TheWebConf2022/README.md

 # Program

-Here be a summary, possible bullet points.
+This tutorial consists of two subsequent parts and several exercises, which are implemented as Jupyter notebooks:

+**Analyzing UTXO-Model Ledgers**

+** 01_Inspect_BTC_address.ipynb: This notebook demonstrates how-to inspect the statistical properties (e.g., balance, total_received) and the payment relations of a single Bitcoin address.

+** 02_Sextortion_Study.ipynb: This notebook demonstrates how to investigate Bitcoin addresses that received funds from sextortion spam victims.
+The data for this demo is taken from our study [Spams meet Cryptocurrencies: Sextortion in the Bitcoin Ecosystem](https://arxiv.org/abs/1908.01051).

+**Analyzing Account-Model Ledgers**

+TODO: Friedhelm

 # Slides and Recording

 Slides and a recording of the tutorial are available at ...

 # Notebooks